3dmod(1) 3dmod(1)

 series of points to the current contour.

-Clicking with the right mouse button in the XY plane will
+Clicking with the third mouse button in any plane will move

 Tumbler Window